 Day 2.
 Bionnassay to Nant Barrant.
 This route took us through the pretty village of Chapel and then wound down into the valley through several villages and farms, meandering across meadows and through forests until we reached Les Contamines.
 It’s one of the largest towns on the route with many amenities such as cafes, restaurants, supermarket and clothes shops, for those in need of a cap (Zo with her burnt forehead!!).
 From Les Contamines the trail was pleasantly flat, taking us along the river, until it gradually starts to rise just before reaching Nant Barrant.

 Day 4.
 Les Chapieux to Maison Vielle.
 This was our longest day but still manageable.
 There is an option to get a bus from Les Chapieux to Les Mottets in Les Vallees Glacier but we were happy to hike as it’s mostly flat and a good way to warm up before the uphills.
-From Les Mottets to Col de la Seigne is what seems to be another never ending uphill slog, but once you’re there you have your first glimpse into Italy and the view really does deliver.
+From Les Mottets to Col de la Seigne is what seems to be another never-ending uphill slog, but once you’re there you have your first glimpse into Italy and the view really does deliver.
 From here there’s some downhill and flat and potential pitstop at Rifugio Elisabetta or Cabane du Combal before you tackle your next uphill.
 Although it’s definitely not as strenuous as the first it is not to be underestimated.
 The view is consistently beautiful and this is definitely the best day for snapping some pics!
 We arrived at Maison Vielle around 4pm, so despite the path being considerably longer than the other days, it was very feasible.
 At Maison Vielle we were surrounded by beautiful views of Mont Blanc to one side and across the mountain tops past Courmayeur on the other side.

 Day 5.
 Maison Vielle down to Courmayeur (walk or cable car down) and bus back to Milan.
 This day was scheduled purely because we were due to arrive in Courmayeur on the Italian holiday of Ferragosto (15th August) and the prices in Courmayeur were way above our budget, so we had opted to stay on the trail in order to avoid spending too much.
-From Maison Vielle you have a very steep downhill taking you down over the ski fields and then winding down into Courmayeur, or you can also take the cable car down (as we did) in order to skip this steep and apparently not entirely attractive route.
+From Maison Vielle you have a very steep downhill taking you down over the ski fields and then winding down into Courmayeur, or you can also take the cable car down (as we did) in order to skip this steep and not entirely attractive route.
 We had a bus to catch and didn’t want to risk missing it, or turning up too sweaty.
 We therefore had some spare time to have a coffee in Courmayeur, enjoying the less outdoorsy and considerably more chic side of mountain life before heading back on the Flixbus to Milan.
-It is also possible to take the Flixbus from Courmayeur back to Chamonix if you like us you do half the route but need to get back to Chamonix.
+It is also possible to take the Flixbus from Courmayeur back to Chamonix if like us you do half the route but need to get back to Chamonix.

 Where we stayed

 Day 2.
 Nant Barrant.
 A pretty mountain hut with beautiful views and a great garden to relax in.
-The accommodation itself is modest, with just a few toilets and couple of showers to share between everyone.
-We thought it prudent to mention for those worrying that here they really weren’t as strict on covid-regulations, with shared tables for dinner time, however dorm rooms weren’t totally full.
+The accommodation itself is modest, with just a few toilets and a couple of showers to share between everyone.
+We thought it prudent to mention for those worrying that here they really weren’t as strict on covid-regulations, with shared tables for dinner time, however, dorm rooms weren’t totally full.

 Day 3.
 Auberge De La Nova.
 A comfortable place to stay, it’s worth knowing in advance that there is no signal or wifi here, meaning the entire hamlet of Les Chapieux, not only the lodging is a connection free zone.
-Great if, like us you’re trying to have a bit of a digital detox, nonetheless if you also want to update friends and family on your whereabouts then keep in mind that you may have to warn them that you aren’t likely to get hold of them there.
+Great if, like us, you’re trying to have a bit of a digital detox, nonetheless if you also want to update friends and family on your whereabouts then keep in mind that you may have to warn them that you aren’t likely to get hold of them there.
 There is the option to buy 30 mins of sketchy wifi from the local cheese shop for the princely sum of €2.00, perhaps not to be relied upon.

 How we navigated